brooklynrail/brooklynrail-platform/content/events/2023/01/to-speak-of-everything-the-art-of-raymond-mason.md

 ---
 title: "To Speak of Everything: The Art of Raymond Mason"
 deck: Featuring Sarah Wilson, Leo Costello, and Andrew Woolbright, with Jessica Grim
-summary: Curator Leo Costello and Consultant Sarah Wilson join Rail Editor-at-Large Andrew Woolbright for a conversation.
+summary: Curator Leo Costello and art historian Sarah Wilson join Rail Editor-at-Large Andrew Woolbright for a conversation.
 We conclude with a poetry reading by Jessica Grim.
 people: